 Homeless Shelters

-Extra yarn donations are welcomed by many shelters as the yarn can be used during social programs for knitting or crocheting.
+Extra yarn donations are welcomed by many shelters, as the yarn can be used during social programs for knitting or crocheting.

 Binky Patrol

-The organization provides blankets to babies to promote a sense of safety and security.
+Donate yarn to this organization.
+They provide blankets to babies to promote a sense of safety and security.

 Local Charity Shops Or A Nearby Thrift Store

 Making a yarn donation to a charity shop or thrift store is another great way to support a cause.
+The yarn’s new purpose will easily be found!

 Warm Up America